 Step 4: Activate account

 Once your KYC is verified, your account will be activated.
-My friend’s account was activated in 3 days, and he also got a debit card.
+The account will get activated in 3 days, and you will also get a debit card.

 Want to travel abroad?
 Here are the top 10 best forex cards in India!